Main content

 5. “Candler in Conversation”

 Dive into the world of Emory’s Candler School of Theology with “Candler in Conversation,” created and produced by the school’s public theological education initiative, The Candler Foundry.
-This podcast brings conversations about faith, theology and vocation to the forefront with Candler staff, faculty, alumni and students.
-Three series — the first focused on ministry and entrepreneurship, the second focused on womanist discourse and the third on womanist discourse — are available now.
-This fall, a series of episodes will launch focusing on the chaplaincy track at Candler.
+This podcast brings different themes around faith, theology and vocation to the forefront as Candler staff, faculty, alumni and students share their stories.
+Three series — the first on ministry and entrepreneurship, the second on spiritual well-being and the third on womanist discourse — are available now.
+This fall, a series of episodes will launch focusing on chaplaincy.

 6. “The DaVinci Hour”